nerdle/qaeval/README.md

 ## License

-_QA Evaluation Framework_ is licensed under the Apache Software License Version 2.0.
+_QAEval_ is licensed under the Apache Software License Version 2.0.
 For more information please consult the LICENSE file.